getbubblenow/bubble/docs/activation.md

 and how fast the internet is.

-If you try to launch a Bubble before the required packer image is ready, your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use them.
+If you try to launch a Bubble before the required packer image is ready, your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use the image.

 [Learn more about Packer images](packer.md).